mckennapsean/dissertation/content/08-discuss.md

 integrated more tightly with course content, through the use of design workshops or other assignments.
 By implementing some of the requested changes to the worksheets, their pedagogical value could increase by enabling students to more effectively find and assess datasets, work more effectively in a team, or better outline and develop code.
-Lastly, a key factor would be to measure the performance of the worksheets with more students over time to assess their validity and use for more types of students beyond those that volunteer to participate.
+Another core aspect to design is its iterative nature, and more study could be conducted on iteration and its use, benefits, and limitations in visualization design projects.
+Lastly, another key factor would be to measure the performance of the worksheets with more students over time to assess their validity and use for more types of students.

 Additional future work involves increasing accessibility of the design worksheets